with-watson/watson-services-pipeline-app/FRAMEWORK.md

 ### Create the following services using the procedure below

+>You need some database that is supported by Loopback, doesn't have to be Cloudant

 - `Cloudant NoSql Database`

 1. Click on the Connect new button.